doc-metrix/memory-node/README.md

 #### metrics.mget( [filter] )

-Returns metric specifications.
+Returns metric documentation.
 The provided `filter` may be a `string` or a regular expression.
-If a metric does not have a specification, returns `null`.
-To return a single specification,
+If a metric does not have documentation, returns `null`.
+To return a single metric's documentation,

 ``` javascript
 metrics.mget( 'mem.swapSpaceUtilization' );